MfademReal/Bale-packet-auto-opener/README.md

 - **For Edge:** Press `F12` and click on the "Console" tab.

 ### 3. Paste the Script:
-Copy and paste the following JavaScript code into the console:
+Copy and paste the [JavaScript code](https://github.com/MfademReal/Bale-packet-auto-opener/blob/main/main/main.js) into the console:

 // Set an interval to continuously check for new buttons